jerryok826/rover-monitor/README.md

 4. Voltage and current monitoring with audio alarm on fault.

 ### Project Status
 Still testing the software.
 Also looking into using a larger Oled display and creating a pcb.
+The larger Oled may to too big?

 ![Alt text](https://github.com/jerryok826/rover-monitor/blob/main/images/oled_large.jpeg)